delongqilinksprite/LinkNodeR4-app/README.md

 #### 1. Install Android and iOS APP
 * Download the APK file from the [github](https://github.com/delongqilinksprite/LinkNodeR4-app.git) and install it.
 * if your equipment is iphone/ipad,you can get the app form appstore and name is "LinkNode Relay".
-* iOS App download link ：https://itunes.apple.com/cn/app/linknode-relay/id1163468201?mt=8
+* iOS App download link ：[LinkNode Relay](https://itunes.apple.com/cn/app/linknode-relay/id1163468201?mt=8)

 #### 2. Login LinkSpriteIO
 * If you never register an account on LinkSpriteIO, please enter Email and your password, then click the **SIGN IN** button